alphagov/govuk-design-system/src/styles/page-template/index.md

 {%- endcall %}

 {%- call addNunjucksOption(options, 'footerAttributes', 'Variable') -%}
 Add attributes to the `<footer>` element.
-Add each attribute and its value in the `footerAttributes` object
+Add each attribute and its value in the `footerAttributes` object.
 {%- endcall %}
 {% endcall %}